FACTBOX-Key political risks to watch in Mongolia

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-ULAN BATOR, March 14 Mongolia's new Prime Minister Norov Altanhuyag has started 2013 with investors increasingly worried about the outlook for the all-important mining sector.
+ULAN BATOR Jan 29 Mongolia's new Prime Minister Norov Altanhuyag starts 2013 with investors increasingly worried about the outlook for the all-important mining sector.

 The giant Tavan Tolgoi coal project is facing financial problems and an up to $3 billion initial public offering for the mine will not go ahead this year as originally scheduled, the firm said in January, despite a government handout of $250 million.